The following post is from Christina of Northern Cheapskate: 6 Steps to Get on Track Financially Next Year

-The holiday season is a great time to unwind with a book; so, head to your library and pick up some personal finance and frugal living inspiration from authors like Dave Ramsey, Mary Hunt, Amy Dacyczyn, and Suze Orman.
+The holiday season is a great time to unwind with a book, so head to your library and pick up some personal finance and frugal living inspiration from authors like Dave Ramsey, Mary Hunt, Amy Dacyczyn, and Suze Orman.
 Read some blogs or dive into some great cookbooks for a little inspiration.
 Share The Little House on the Prairie series with your kids; it’s sure to provide you with a little inspiration for living on less.

 Get your affairs in order.

 No one likes to talk about it, but if you truly care about your loved ones, you need to take the time to protect them if something were to ever happen to you.
-Make a will, make sure you have enough insurance coverage, establish a power of attorney and a living will.
-Create a notebook with important info regarding the running of your household (i.e. school information, insurance info (medical, life, auto, home, etc), online banking info, passwords to important websites, etc. If you had an emergency and weren’t around, you’d want family to be able to step in and easily figure things out.
+Make a will, make sure you have enough insurance coverage, and establish a power of attorney and a living will.
+Create a notebook with important info regarding the running of your household (i.e. school information, insurance info (medical, life, auto, home, etc), online banking info, passwords to important websites, etc. If you had an emergency and weren’t around, you’d want the family to be able to step in and easily figure things out.
 Now is a great time of year to think about that.
 Creating a family binder is a good place to start.

 Set some goals.

 If you really want to call them New Year’s Resolutions, fine.
 But I prefer to set goals.
 Make sure your goal is specific, measurable, achievable, realistic, and timely.
 You can’t hit a target without aiming, and the same thing goes for goals.
 Write down what you will do this year (not what you hope or want to do), and you’ll be on your way to success.